“In the Light” Acrylic on canvas, 139 x 123 cm (54¾” x 48½) Unframed

 It’s easy to forget how light changes almost everything.
 There’s a renewing power in light, it brings hope encouragement, strength—and life.

-The light so perfectly defined the pure lines of the figure that I stopped everything and immediately asked the model to hold still— to which she promptly replied that she was quite comfortable where she was.
+in this setting, the light so perfectly defined the pure lines of the figure that I stopped everything and immediately asked the model to hold still—to which she promptly replied that she was quite comfortable where she was and wasn’t about to move anytime soon.
 The sun was nice and warm and she figured she could lay there all day—besides, she said (tongue in cheek)… it’s a nice little break away from the kids.

 Wanting to remove all distractions and to make the light stand out more clearly, I toned down all color— essentially to the point of the composition being monochromatic, nearly without any middle tones.
-This left everything almost drowning in overpowering darkness, with just enough light to draw our eyes to the clearly defined contours—though sufficiently lit in contrast to the surrounding darkness to allow an innate yet intangible light to remain, and shine.
+This left the beautifully lit torso almost drowning in overpowering darkness, with just enough light to draw our eyes to the clearly defined contours—though sufficiently lit in contrast to the surrounding darkness to allow an innate yet intangible light to remain, and shine.

 … and, that’s the light.